-"'Tis good to meet you, Estel," he muttered.
+"'Tis good to meet you as well, Estel," he muttered.
 A mortal child named hope.
 It was something he had not been expecting.

-Aragorn's smile widened, and though he was unsure why, Thranduil felt a slight smile appear on his face as well.
+Estel's smile widened, and though he was unsure why, Thranduil felt a slight smile tug at the corner of his lips as well.
 Then, the child looked up at him curiously.
 "Why do you have leaves and bewwies in your hair?" he asked.

 "'Tis his crown, Estel," Elladan answered for him.
-"Remember we told you he has a different one each season?"
+"Do you remember when we told you he has a different one for each season?"

 Legolas then turned to his father, his smile waning slightly as he leaned a little closer to him.
 "What do you think, Ada?" he wondered quietly.

-Thranduil met his son's hopeful gaze, sighing as he thought over his answer.
-Aragorn was not much different than other children he had been acquainted to, and he did not yet see what was so special about this one.
-But Legolas clearly had, he could see the fondness he had for the boy, so he knew there must have been something.
-Elrond would not have given him his name without a purpose when he had brought him into his home.
+Thranduil met his son's hopeful gaze, sighing as he considered his answer.
+He had to admit that Estel was not much different than other mortal children he had been acquainted with, and he did not yet see what was so special about this one.
+But Legolas clearly had, he could easily see the obvious fondness he had for the boy, so he knew there must have been something.
+Elrond would not have given the child his name without a purpose when he had brought him into his home.

 "We shall see, ion-nín."

-It was after the second day of deliberation when Thranduil had begun to see what was so different about this particular child.
+It was after the second day of deliberations when Thranduil had begun to see what was so different about this particular child.

 After dinner, the king had accepted Elrond's invitation to join them in the Hall of Fire to unwind with a couple glasses of wine.
-Aragorn had been sitting with Legolas as they listened to music and songs performed by Lindir before a fantastical tale was told in front of the fireplace that night, but talk of trolls frightened the young boy, who had run to his foster father seeking comfort.
-Elrond had pulled him onto his lap until Aragorn requested to return to his room.
+Estel had been sitting on the floor with Legolas as they listened to music and songs performed by Lindir before a fantastical tale was told in front of the fireplace that night.
+But talk of trolls had frightened the young boy, who had run to his foster father seeking comfort.
+Elrond had pulled him onto his lap until Estel requested to return to his room for the night.
 The Elf lord had been about to oblige since it was nearly time for him to sleep, but Thranduil, who had finished his second glass of wine, offered to bring him since he was prepared to retire to his room as well.
-Elrond agreed, assuring him he would put Aragorn to bed himself, and the king led the child out of the Hall.
+Elrond agreed, assuring him he would put Estel to bed himself, and the king led the child out of the Hall.

 "Awe thewe twows in Miwkwood?"

 The king sighed as they stopped outside of the door of the child's room.
-The continuing Shadow was something he did not deem appropriate for one so young.
+Talk of the continuing Shadow was something he did not deem appropriate for one so young.
 "I do not believe you would like to hear about them so soon before sleep, Estel," he muttered.

 "You say you can handle it?"
-When Aragorn nodded earnestly, Thranduil smiled slightly.
+When Estel nodded earnestly, Thranduil smiled slightly.
 "Orcs have made themselves comfortable in the forests around our home," he told him calmly, watching as the boy's gaze flickered slightly.
 "And spiders have woven their nests in our trees."

 Thranduil nodded in confirmation.
 "They are not the spiders you have here, tithen pen," he muttered.
 "They are much larger."

-The child's face paled as Thranduil gently pulled his hand from Aragorn's tight grasp.
-"Time for sleep, Estel."
+The child's face paled as Thranduil gently pulled his hand from Estel's tight grasp. "'Tis time for sleep now."

 Thranduil's gaze faltered slightly, but he forced another small smile.
 "Nay, Estel," he answered quietly.
 "The only purpose my rings serve is decoration."

 "They awe not like Ada's?"
-Aragorn pressed, his gray eyes wide.
+Estel pressed, his gray eyes wide.
 When Thranduil shook his head, the child turned his attention to the king's hands again.
 "They shouwd be."

 "Why is that, Estel?"
 Thranduil wondered curiously.

-Thranduil could not stop the quiet chuckle that escaped from him as he looked down on the child.
+Thranduil could not stop the quiet chuckle that escaped from him.
 "Thus far, I have been able to keep the darkness away from my home and my people," he said.
 "That is all that matters to me."

-If possible, Aragorn's gray eyes grew a little wider.
+If possible, Estel's gray eyes grew a little wider.
 "You fight them by youwsewf?"

 "Not alone," Thranduil corrected.
 "I have some of the finest archers and patrols who fight by my side."

 Thranduil smiled as he nodded.
-"My son is one of my finest archers," he confirmed.
+"My son is one of my finest captains and archers," he confirmed.

 "He's the best!"
-Aragorn's smile was proud as he thought of his closest friend.
+Estel's smile was proud as he thought of his friend.
 "He's gonna teach me!"

 "Is he now?"
-Thranduil chuckled again when Aragorn nodded with excitement.
+Thranduil chuckled again when Estel nodded with excitement.
 "Mayhap when you are older.
 Now, it is time for sleep."

-Aragorn turned and pushed open the door behind him, disappearing inside his room.
+Estel turned and pushed open the door behind him, disappearing inside his room.
 Thranduil turned his gaze to where Erestor was still watching from the end of the hall, seeing his stern features contained a slight smile, before he stepped in the doorway of the room to see how the child was doing.
-Aragorn had already changed into his light shirt for sleeping, his tunic from that day lying in the middle of the floor, and was finishing rinsing his face in the wash basin sitting on the desk in front of the window.
+Estel had already changed into his light shirt for sleeping, his tunic from that day lying in the middle of the floor, and was finishing rinsing his face in the wash basin sitting on the desk in front of the window.
 The boy then climbed into bed and covered himself up as Thranduil entered the room, watching as the king leaned over to pick up the discarded tunic from the floor.

 "Can you stay 'til Ada comes, Thwan'dil?"
-Aragorn wondered, knowing his foster father would come soon to put him to bed.
+Estel wondered, knowing his foster father would come soon to put him to bed.

-Thranduil paused as he straightened up again, noticing the slightly nervous glint that lingered in the child's gray eyes.
+Thranduil paused before he straightened up again, noticing the slightly nervous glint that still remained in the child's gray eyes.
 The story must have still been on his mind.
 "If it is the trolls that concern you, Estel, I guarantee you have nothing to fret over," he said, folding the tunic neatly and setting it carefully over the chair of the desk under the window.
 "They will not draw near here."

-"Not the twows, Thwan'dil," Aragorn replied, his eyes slightly wide once more.
+"Not the twows, Thwan'dil," Estel replied, his eyes slightly wide once more.
 "The spidews!"

 "Thank you, Thwan'dil!"
-Aragorn said, his smile lingering as he made himself comfortable on the chair.
+Estel said, his smile lingering as he made himself comfortable on the chair.
 But when Thranduil raised an eyebrow, he cleared his throat. "...
+Er...
 Hannon le!"

-Aragorn turned back to the table in front of him, his gray eyes quickly scanning over the sheets of paperwork that were spread out before both chairs.
-"Are you and Ada awmost done?" he asked.
+Estel turned back to the table in front of him, his gray eyes quickly scanning over the sheets of paperwork that were spread out before both chairs.
+"Are you and Ada almost done?" he asked.

-"Nay, tithen pen," Thranduil answered with a quiet sigh as he leaned on the back of the chair Aragorn had pilfered.
+"Nay, tithen pen," Thranduil answered with a quiet sigh as he leaned on the back of the chair Estel had pilfered.
 "We will not be done tonight.
 Mayhap on the morrow."

 "Oh."
-Aragorn glanced up at the king.
+Estel glanced up at the king.
 "Awe you taking a bweak?"

 "I was about to step out for some air," Thranduil confirmed.

-"I'm not thiwsty," Aragorn told him with a small smile.
+"I'm not thiwsty," Estel assured him with a small smile.

 The cook returned it before he handed the glass to Thranduil.
 The king took it and gave him a grateful smile, though his eyes narrowed slightly as he gazed at the Elf.
 He appeared slightly familiar, though he could not place from where.
 Though he also noticed he almost appeared to be slightly agitated as his hands shook ever so slightly.
 "Hannon le."

 "'Tis my pleasure," the cook replied, returning the smile.
 "I do not wish for our guest to be uncomfortable during his stay."